Nov11/Nov11.github.io/_posts/2018-10-17-note-on-install-thrift-0_9_3_on_ubuntu_18_04.md

 not a very pleasant experience if you have to use this old thrift version.

+ant is needed if you plan to use thrift to generate java class.

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/